jcreedcmu/pyoro/DESIGN.md

   another.
 "Bouncing" entities is not allowed at this stage, only entity destruction.
 Mutual destruction is always an option if there are equal-precedence entities colliding.

-#### Constraints on Tick Update

-Regardless of the internal structure of the tick update, we think it should result in the truth of the below statements.
-Consider these "integration tests" for the above spec.

-🚨 XXX: Maybe this section is becoming close to obsolete, being supplanted by actual tests in code, if I can't think up any more informal integration tests.

-- In the absence of any barriers, when an entity wants to move up, laterally, or up-diagonally from a normal supported state, with zero impetus, its destination coincides with its motive, with a resultant zero impetus.

-- A player can walking continuously across a floor with at most one-tile gaps, with a constant impetus of (0,0).

 ### Puzzles